- Sole prop vs. S‑corp: 2026 basics

 When an S‑corp starts to make sense

-- Around $60,000–$150,000+ in profit: an S‑corp often produces meaningful self‑employment tax savings if you pay yourself a defensible salary and take the rest as distributions.
+- Around $60,000–$150,000+ in profit: an S‑corp often produces meaningful self‑employment tax savings if you pay a defensible salary and take the rest as distributions.

 In practice, you are balancing three forces: